 Site specific work for Fort 5, presented during Fort Visions festival, in Edegem, Belgium, 19th May 2019

 Appropriating the context of the historical site, a fortress built in 1859 as part of the ring of Antwerp — and rendered obsolete from the moment of its inauguration — the work reflects on the performativity of warfare, inviting the audience to witness a break of expectation and surrender to a sensual encounter with the architecture.

 The first stage symbolizing a portal to a new world, one that is unknown, uncanny, perhaps threatening.
 The second stage is welcoming the visitor to the ritual: receiving the gift, belonging, making kin.
 The third stage represents a symbolic death, which involves lying down and meditating within the walls of the fort, while contemplating the structure which hangs from the ceiling.
 This stage turns out to be a soothing, pleasant experience, in spite the symbolism built up at the entrance of the work.

-The work is completed by a generative soundscape composed by artist / collaborator Mike Rijnierse and a smellscape of ceder wood, appealing to the historicity of the place.
+The work is completed by a generative soundscape composed by Mike Rijnierse and a smells-cape of ceder wood, that appeals to the historical character of the place.